Borough of Corby

 Corby was a non-metropolitan district with borough status in the county of Northamptonshire, England.
-It bordered the districts of East Northamptonshire, Harborough, Kettering and the county and district of Rutland.
+It bordered East Northamptonshire to the east, Kettering to the south and west, the Harborough district of Leicestershire to the north-west, and the county of Rutland to the north-east.
 In 2021 the district had a population of 75,571.
 The council, Corby Borough Council was based at the Cube in the town of Corby.

 Civil parishes

-Corby district contained the unparished area of Corby and the civil parishes of Cottingham, East Carlton, Gretton, Middleton, Rockingham, Stanion and Weldon.
+The area covered by the pre 1974 district was unparished, the district also contained the civil parishes of Cottingham, East Carlton, Gretton, Middleton, Rockingham, Stanion and Weldon.
+On 1 April 2021 when the district was abolished the unparished area was parished.

 Wards

 Corby district contained the wards of Beanfield, Central, Danesholme, Kingswood & Hazel Leys, Lodge Park, Lloyds, Oakley North, Oakley South, Rowlett, Rural West, Stanion & Corby Village and Weldon & Gretton.

 History

 The district was formed on 1 April 1974, under the Local Government Act 1972, by a merger of Corby Urban District and part of Kettering Rural District.
 In 1993 it was granted borough status.

 Abolition

-The district was abolished on 1 April 2021 and merged with East Northamptonshire, Kettering and Wellingborough to form North Northamptonshire.
+The district was abolished on 1 April 2021 and merged with East Northamptonshire, Kettering and Wellingborough to form the North Northamptonshire unitary authority area.